-These policies are promulgated in accordance with the authority granted by the Personnel Bylaw.
+These policies are promulgated in accordance with the authority granted by Chapter 97 of the Acts of 2017, An Act establishing a Town Manager in the Town of West Newbury, also known as the "Town Manager Act.
 In the case of a conflict between the provisions of these policies and the provisions of any collective bargaining agreement, the provisions of the collective bargaining agreement shall prevail.